- How Often Should You Clean Bird Feeders?

 - Scrub away any trash that has become stuck.

-- Disinfect with bleach/vinegar solution (use ratio from above).
+- Disinfect with bleach/vinegar solution (use the ratio from above).

 - Allow drying entirely after rinsing.